-Outfit Generic is a boutique hospitality group based in San Francisco, CA. Our portfolio includes Craftsman and Wolves/SF, Craftsman and Wolves/LA, and Kettle Whistle.
+Outfit Generic is a boutique hospitality group based in San Francisco, CA. Our portfolio includes Craftsman and Wolves (three locations in SF), and Kettle Whistle.

 est. 2012 | San Francisco, CA